 His major surviving work in Angola was a high profile commission.
 Over 1,900 Steuben County residents had petitioned for the creation of the monument, designed to recognize the contributions of the 1,278 county men who served in the US Civil War, of which 240 lost their lives.

 The monument is of Barre granite from Vermont, and is faced at the base with four large bronze statues.
 It is 19 feet, 6 inches square and soars to 70 feet.
 Total cost of the monument was $16,000.

-Not only has Ayres’ work survived now for 104 years since it was erected, it is undergoing its second major restoration this summer.
-This article entitled “Monument scheduled for a tuneup” profiles the work which is being undertaken.
+Not only has Ayres’ work survived now for 104 years since it was erected, it underwent its second major restoration in the summer of 2020.
+This article entitled “Monument scheduled for a tuneup” profiles the work which was accomplished.

 James Ayres died in an automobile accident just five years after the monument was dedicated.
 He is buried in Piqua, but obviously his work lives on.

 Sources: Wikipedia, The Steuben Republican, Find-a-Grave, various trade journals